 Although Frankfurt is Germany’s financial powerhouse, that doesn’t mean it’s a case of “bring your own entertainment”.
-The city’s cultural pedigree shouldn’t be overlooked, of which the Opera House is its crowning glory.
-It once hosted the opening of Carmina Burana (of Old Spice fame) but was then almost bombed to oblivion during WWII, earning it the nickname “Germany’s most beautiful ruin”.
+The Opera House is Frankfurt’s crowning cultural glory, and once hosted the opening of Carmina Burana (of Old Spice fame) but was then almost bombed to oblivion during WWII, earning it the nickname “Germany’s most beautiful ruin”.
 But thanks to a generously funded campaign by the city’s residents, it was faithfully rebuilt to its former splendour and re-opened to the public in 1981.
-It now hosts around 300 concerts and events a year covering everything from early Baroque to the avant-garde.
+It now hosts around 300 concerts and events a year spanning eras from early Baroque to the present day, along with avant-garde works.
 You could say it’s one every visitor to Frankfurt should add to their ‘must-see’ liszt.

 Politically and culturally, we live in fascinating and often tumultuous times, with the old world order increasingly challenged by a new breed of radical thinkers.
 In 18th century Germany, one man in particular drove a revolution in intellectual thought.
 His name was Johann Wolfgang von Goethe, Germany’s most famous author and poet, who was born in Frankfurt in 1749.
 Today, next door to the home in which he was born, is Goethe House, a museum that stands as testimony to his life and works.
 Built in typical 18th-century bourgeois style, the house is decorated with period furniture and paintings and attracts visitors from around the world, making it one of the city’s most noteworthy historical attractions.

 Shop until just before you drop at Skyline Plaza